blocknative/notify/README.md

 emitter.on("txRepeat", transaction => {
   // return false for no notification
   // no return (or return undefined) to show default notification
-  // return custom transaction object to show custom transaction, can return all or one of the following parameters: return {
+  // return custom notification object to show custom notifications, can return all or one of the following parameters: return {
     type: String, // ['hint' (gray), 'pending' (yellow), 'success' (green), 'error' (red)]
     message: String, // The message you would like to display